deepdrive/deepdrive/docs/tutorial/leaderboard/leaderboard.md

 ![click ](https://i.imgur.com/6nffqfl.jpg)

-## Step 10: Go to the leaderbaord!
+## Step 10: Go to the leaderboard!

 Finally, check the [leaderboards](https://deepdrive.voyage.auto/leaderboard) to see your bot's score and video ranked among the others.